Himachal Pradesh: Flora and fauna

-Himachal Pradesh has around 463 bird, and Tragopan melanocephalus is the state bird of Himanchal Pradesh 77 mammalian, 44 reptile and 80 fish species.Himachal Pradesh has currently five National Parks.
-Great Himalayan National Park, oldest and largest National park in the state, is a UNESCO World Heritage Site.
+Himachal Pradesh has around 463 birds, and Tragopan melanocephalus is the state bird of Himanchal Pradesh 77 mammalian, 44 reptile and 80 fish species.
+Himachal Pradesh has currently five National Parks.
+Great Himalayan National Park, which is the oldest and largest National park in the state, is a UNESCO World Heritage Site.
 Pin Valley National Park, Inderkilla, Khirganga and Simbalbara are the other national Parks located in the state.
 The state also has 30 wildlife sanctuaries and 3 conservation reserves.
 The state bird of Himachal Pradesh is the Western tragopan, locally known as the jujurana.
 It is one of the rarest living pheasants in the world.
 The state animal is the snow leopard, which is even rarer to find than the jujurana.

 Government

 The Legislative Assembly of Himachal Pradesh has no pre-constitution history.
 The State itself is a post-independence creation.
 It came into being as a centrally administered territory on 15 April 1948 from the integration of thirty erstwhile princely states.

 Himachal Pradesh is governed through a parliamentary system of representative democracy, a feature the state shares with other Indian states.
 Universal suffrage is granted to residents.
 The legislature consists of elected members and special office bearers such as the Speaker and the Deputy Speaker who are elected by the members.
 Assembly meetings are presided over by the Speaker or the Deputy Speaker in the Speaker's absence.
 The judiciary is composed of the Himachal Pradesh High Court and a system of lower courts.

 Executive authority is vested in the Council of Ministers headed by the Chief Minister, although the titular head of government is the Governor.
 The governor is the head of state appointed by the President of India.
 The leader of the party or coalition with a majority in the Legislative Assembly is appointed as the Chief Minister by the governor, and the Council of Ministers are appointed by the governor on the advice of the Chief Minister.
 The Council of Ministers reports to the Legislative Assembly.
 The Assembly is unicameral with 68 Members of the Legislative Assembly (MLA).
 Terms of office run for five years, unless the Assembly is dissolved prior to the completion of the term.
 Auxiliary authorities known as panchayats, for which local body elections are regularly held, govern local affairs.

 In the assembly elections held in November 2022, the Indian National Congress secured an absolute majority, winning 40 of the 68 seats while the BJP won only 25 of the 68 seats.
 Sukhvinder Singh Sukhu was sworn in as Himachal Pradesh's 15th Chief Minister in Shimla on 11 December 2022.
 Mukesh Agnihotri was sworn in as his deputy the same day.